chznbaum/mernmom/_posts/2016-11-10-women-tech-and-the-presidency-how-we-move-on-from-here.markdown

 layout: post
 title: "Women, Tech, and the Presidency: How We Move On From Here"
 date: 2016-11-10 07:00:00 -0500
+description: "For many of us, whether we stayed up until the early hours of the morning or woke up to news reports, Wednesday brought a solemn sense of shock.
+For many of us, as mothers and as tech innovators alike, it was hard to juxtapose our modern society with what had just taken place.
+The world watched in real time with us, questioning what our circumstances would now mean for them."
 image:
   feature: /assets/Trump_CPAC_2011.jpg
 categories: